What does “mikan” mean in Japanese?

 Let me start with the definition and meanings of “mikan”.

-- mikan – 蜜柑 (みかん) : a noun meaning ‘satsuma orange’ or ‘mandarin orange’ in Japanese.
+- mikan – 蜜柑 (みかん) : a noun meaning ‘mandarin orange’ or ‘satsuma orange’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-The kanji expression of “mikan” consists of the following two characters:
+The kanji expression of “mikan” consists of the following two kanji characters:

-- 蜜 : a kanji character used to mean ‘honey’.
+- 蜜 : a kanji character used to mean ‘honey’ in Japanese.

-- 柑 : a kanji character used to mean ‘citrus fruit’.
+- 柑 : a kanji character used to mean ‘citrus fruits’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “mikan” through the detailed kanji check above.

-Then, let me explain how to use “mikan” through the example sentences below.
+So far, I’ve explained the definition and meanings of “mikan” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

-Example #1: how to say “satsuma oranges” in Japanese
+Example #1: how to say “mandarin oranges” in Japanese

 kanojo wa mikan ga suki desu – 彼女はみかんが好きです (かのじょはみかんがすきです)